ZigZagJoe/SillyTinySCSI/README.md

-StupidTinySCSI
+SillyTinySCSI - Smallest SCSI emulator out there!
-Derived from ZuliSCSI Pico OSHW.
+Derived from and firmware compatible with ZuluSCSI Pico OSHW.

 See below for orginal document.....